nicholasjackson/fake-service/README.md

 Environment variables:
   UPSTREAM_URIS  default: no default
+       Comma separated URIs of the upstream services to call EXTERNAL_SERVICE_URIS  default: no default
-       Comma separated URIs of the upstream services to call UPSTREAM_WORKERS  default: '1'
+       Comma separated URIs of the external services to call UPSTREAM_WORKERS  default: '1'
        Number of parallel workers for calling upstreams, defualt is 1 which is sequential operation SERVER_TYPE  default: 'http'